hackshackers/hackshackers-hugo/content/news/2017/07/hh-chapter-opens-in-cuba.md

 {{< figure src="https://secure.meetupstatic.com/photos/event/1/8/3/9/highres_461526201.jpeg" >}}

-If you or anyone you know is interested in starting a chapter where you are, check out the [Start a Group guide](https://hackshackers.com/resources/start-a-group/) on the website.
+If you or anyone you know is interested in starting a group where you are, check out the [Start a Group guide](https://hackshackers.com/resources/start-a-group/) on the website.

 Also, the [global planning call](https://hackshackers.com/resources/global-open-call/), which is usually held the first Wednesday of the month, is postponed, for those celebrating the U.S. independence day.
 July's call will be held Wednesday the 12th.